yebarryallen/LLMscreen/README.md

 [![Website](https://img.shields.io/badge/Website-Jinquan_Ye-red)](https://jinquanyescholar.netlify.app)

+## Important Note

+Note: `LLMscreen` is a single Python function that is part of our larger Python package, `LLMeta`.
+[LLMeta](https://github.com/yebarryallen/LLMeta) utilizes large language models (LLMs) to extract information from research papers, streamlining the systematic review process.
+We are currently in the process of incorporating LLMscreen into the LLMeta package.
+However, you can still use the LLMscreen package for demonstration purposes.
+Stay tuned for updates as we enhance the integration!

 ## Overview

 `LLMscreen` is a package designed to filter and process research abstracts based on given criteria using OpenAI's language models.
 It supports both simple, parameter-based and zeroshot approaches for inclusion criteria and provides detailed outputs including probabilities and perplexity scores.